Any comments, corrections or suggestions would be greatly appreciated. I haven't posted TeX files of articles with complicated figures.

 "The equations for the moduli space of n points on the line",

-with B. Howard, J. Millson, and A. Snowden, submitted.
+with B. Howard, J. Millson, and A. Snowden, Duke Math.
+J. 146 no. 2 (2009), 175-226.

-The updated resubmitted version
+The accepted version

 .

-Based on older preprints
+Based on older preprints on the arXiv, 0505096 and 0607372.

 The code used in the paper is available here.